JuliaWozniak/Fillit_42/README.md

 - the program can't rotate a tetramino to fit it into free space.

 # Input
 The input text file should contain from 1 to 26 valid tetraminos.
-A valid tetramino is represented like this
+A valid tetramino is represented by 4 x 4 characters like this

 #...<br />
 #...<br />